 Any number of wearable technologies exists to measure calories burned, steps taken, and the rate at which a heart beats during exercise.
 More elusive, however, is the ability to monitor whether the intended muscles are engaged during a workout.
 “No matter what type of aerobic workout or strength-training exercise you do, using correct body mechanics will increase the effectiveness of the workout and reduce the risk of injury,” says Lauren Harning, an exercise physiologist at UCLA Cardiopulmonary Rehabilitation Program.

-Launching this summer, smart performance attire from newcomer Athos could meet that need with base-layer shirts, shorts, and capris that measure breath, heartbeat, and muscle exertion and communicate those data to a smartphone.
+Launching this month, smart performance attire from newcomer Athos could meet that need with base-layer shirts, shorts, and capris that measure breath, heartbeat, and muscle exertion and communicate those data to a smartphone.
 “You can glance at the screen and make a difference right then,” says founder Dhananja Jayalath.
 “It’s helping you improve.”

 The science behind Athos—called Electromyography—studies the electrical pulses that occur when muscles are activated.
 It has been used in the medical realm for rehabilitation and physiotherapy for athletes as well as those suffering from degenerative muscular diseases.
 The Athos shirts have 14 muscle sensors, breathing- and heart-rate sensors, an accelerometer, and a magnetometer to track shifts in position, number of reps, and balance, among other factors.
 The lower-body attire has eight sensors that measure heart rate and muscle usage.
 These sensors relay information to the Core, a device that inserts into a slot on any of the garments and connects wirelessly to a smartphone via Bluetooth.